KingJohn12/List2Go/README.md

 - [x] User can sign up/login
 - [x] User can log out
+- [x] User can see items in a list
+- [x] User can see quantities in a list
+- [x] User can see prices
+- [x] User is able to see stores near their location
+- [x] User is able to see profile with name

+**Optional Nice-to-have Stories**

 - [ ] User can enter items in a list
 - [ ] User can enter quantities in a list
 - [ ] User can enter prices
-- [x] User is able to see stores near their location
-- [x] User is able to see profile with name

-**Optional Nice-to-have Stories**

 - [ ] User can modify/delete items in a list
 - [ ] User can modify/delete quantities in list
 - [ ] User can calculate total